dwyl/linky/README.md

 - react-router-redux gives us a store enhancer, reducer, navigation actions and action types.
 These allow us to sync the url and back buttons with our app's routing state.
 - **Warning**: It is a bad pattern to use react-redux's connect decorator to map the state from this reducer to props on your Route components.
 This can lead to infinite loops and performance problems. react-router already provides this for you via this.props.location

-### React Test Utils And test/fron/unit/shallow_render_test_utils/index.js
+### React Test Utils And
 #### What?
 - Tools to to render components in isolation from others (shallow).
 Docs [here](https://facebook.github.io/react/docs/test-utils.html).
-- Out own testing library to use on output of the shallow render.
-  Methods include:
-    - shallowRender(Component, props) => shallowRender output.
-One line rather than 3.
-    - getType(element) => one of 'string', html tag or custom component name.
-      Useful to check children.
-    - childrenToArray(element) => array of children, empty if string or no children found.
-Useful to apply array methods on children.
-    - getTypeStructure(element) => nested arrays of either tuples [type, children] or just string type.
-Maps out the tree of children to quickly check structure.
-    - findElementsByType(rootElement, type) =>  array of elements found in rendered tree.
-Goes through all children recursively in tree.
-    - findElementsByClassName(rootElement, className), array of elements found in rendered tree with correct className.
-Goes through all children recursively in tree.
-    - propNamesMatch(element) => boolean.
-Determines whether the props passed into the element match those set out in propTypes.
-Only use on custom elements.
-    - DummyChild: class, with div that has propTypes: dummyProp, name, 'DummyChild' and div with class 'dummy_child'.
-Useful to pass as child as prop.

 #### Why?
 - We need to test our react components!

 #### How?
-- Use methods to shallowRender and check the presence and layout of subcomponents within a component and make sure they have correct props, styles and children passed to them.
+- ShallowRender component and check the presence and layout of subcomponents within a component and make sure they have correct props, styles and children passed to them.
 - This acts as a unit test of the component and will need further integration testing afterwards.

 ### Redux